Hops and harvest at Scotney Castle

 Hops are flowers which are added to beer during brewing.
 They give the beer its bitter taste and smell, and are also used for the preservation of beer.

-They grow on tall stems known as bines and can grow to over 5 meters tall.
+They grow on tall stems known as bines and can grow to over 5 metres tall.
 The flowers appear in July and then mature until around September.
 Hop plants themselves can last for up to 20 years and grow fresh stems each spring.

 Hops started to be used widely in British brewing in about 1520 when techniques were brought in to Kent.
 It was decided to call the areas where hops are grown gardens, to avoid a tax imposed on farming land.